AnderBiguri/PhDThesis/README.md

 **Chapter 4**: GPU implementation of tomographic operations in detail.

-**Chapter 5**: Brief showcase/study of behavioru of algorithms in TIGRE.
+**Chapter 5**: Brief showcase/study of behaviour  of algorithms in TIGRE.

-If you are here becayase if the Motion compensation code, you'd like to read
+If you are here because if the Motion compensation code, you'd like to read

 **Chapter 6**: General proposition of a GPU accelerated motion compensation algorithm

-**Chapter 7**: Numerical study of the algorithm under cotnrolled conditions.
+**Chapter 7**: Numerical study of the algorithm under controlled  conditions.

-Topic: `X-ray tomography`, `CBCT`, `Iterative recosntruction`, `GPU computing`, `Motion compensation`.
+Topic: `X-ray tomography`, `CBCT`, `Iterative reconstruction`, `GPU computing`, `Motion compensation`.